szobek/dummy-api-moviedb-nodejswithts/README.md

 ```
 the seeder work with a sheet data

-in the root has a request.http ( i use REST Client: https://marketplace.visualstudio.com/items?itemName=humao.rest-client) file for testing and read the endpoints
+in the root has a http_requests dir ( i use REST Client: https://marketplace.visualstudio.com/items?itemName=humao.rest-client) file for testing and read the endpoints
-the requests file is in the http_request dir

 if register a new user,the admin can approve it and he can promote to admin